Namrathaaaaaa/Namratha-Portfolio/README.md

 # Namratha's Portfolio 🌸

 A beautiful, modern, and responsive personal portfolio website built with React, Tailwind CSS, and Framer Motion.
-Features a stunning pink-purple gradient theme with smooth animations and a clean, minimalist design.
+Features a stunning pink-purple gradient theme with smooth animations and a clean, minimalist design .

 ## Features